knative/serving/docs/setting-up-ingress-static-ip.md

 ## Set Up Static IP for Knative Gateway

-### Step 1: Update external IP of knative-ingressgateway service
+### Step 1: Update external IP of "knative-ingressgateway" service

 Run following command to reset the external IP for the "knative-ingressgateway" service to the static IP you reserved.